Board Porting Guide¶

 - Provide pin and driver configuration that matches the board’s valuable components such as sensors, buttons or LEDs, and communication interfaces such as USB, Ethernet connector, or Bluetooth/Wi-Fi chip.

 - When a well-known connector is present (such as used on an Arduino or 96board), configure pins to fit this connector.

 - Configure components that enable the use of these pins, such as configuring an SPI instance for Arduino SPI.

-- Configure an output for the console.
+- If available, configure and enable a serial output for the console.